The following is a list of resources for teacher candidates (and their faculty advisors) doing an UBC international CFE.

 For Go Global to be able to identify and advise those teacher candidates whose travels may place them in known areas of risk, teacher candidates must have entered into the registry the destination city and country where they will be doing their international CFE.

-b) What does a teacher candidate do if they run into any additional fields they do to move forward in the registry?
+b) What does a teacher candidate do if they run into any fields they can’t complete (and thus to move forward in the registry?

-Keeping this information updated on UBC’s Safety Abroad Registry is very important, especially if UBC needs to convey important information to you or remove you from your international placement due to an emergency.
+Keeping this information updated on UBC’s Safety Abroad Registry is very important, especially if UBC needs to convey important information to you or come to your aid if there is an emergency during your international placement.

 If you have any questions regarding the UBC Safety Abroad Registry, UBC Safety Abroad Modules, or the International Learning Award, please email email@example.com.

 c) When completing the UBC Safety Abroad Registry, what information are teacher candidates expected to enter for: 1) the nature of the student’s (teacher candidate’s) activity and details of the program, 2) the program ‘year level’, and 3) the name for the teacher candidate’s UBC contact?

 Go Global suggests that for: 1) the nature of the student’s (teacher candidate’s) activity, enter ‘field experience‘ or ‘practicum‘, 2) the program year level enter ‘1‘ or ‘4‘, and 3) the name of the UBC teacher candidate’s contact enter “Keith McPherson“.

 d) In the UBC Safety Abroad registry, who should I enter as the emergency contact?

 Please use the contact listed at the bottom of your partners international CFE blog entry.